deerware/al-code-outline-fix/README.md

+## Update 2026/06/22

+This fix unfortunately seems to have stopped working, at least on the Al language prerelease version.
+Sorry.

 # Dirty al-code-outline (AZ AL Dev Tools) fix

 This is a .vsix file I created by carelessly replacing the necessary files directly in the .vsix, it is not a new compilation or a good release.
 It only exists because noone else did it better so far.